StyraInc/regal/docs/language-server.md

 ### Formatting

-Regal uses the `opa fmt` formatter for formatting Rego.
+By default, Regal uses the `opa fmt` formatter for formatting Rego.
 This is made available as a command in editors, but also via a [code action](#code-actions) when unformatted files are encountered.

 <img
   src={require('./assets/lsp/format.png').default}
   alt="Screenshot of diagnostics as displayed in Zed"/>

+Two other formatters are also available — `opa fmt --rego-v1` and `regal fix`.
+See the docs on [Fixing Violations](fixing.md) for more information about the `fix` command.
+Which formatter to use can be set via the `formatter` configuration option, which can be passed to Regal via the client (see the documentation for your client for how to do that).

 ### Code completions